 The standard T-nut layout for years has been the 72 T-nut pattern.
 72 T-nuts is how many T-nuts you will install on a 4' x 8' sheet of 3/4" ACX plywood.
 You would choose this pattern if you are building a school wall or a trampoline park.
 There are limitations with the 72 pattern as the vertical space between t-nuts is 16" apart in a straight line.
 That can leave a lot of open space between holds.
 If you want to set routes and boulder problems, scroll down to the 128-pattern.

-From left to right, you have a column of 7 t-nuts, then the next column is six t-nuts.
-You should get eight columns of 7 t-nuts (56) and seven columns of 6 t-nuts (42).
-Our reasoning for this density is that on a home bouldering wall, space is at its premium since most are not very big.
-When route setting on the standard 72 pattern, you will find significant gaps of space between holds.
-It is easier to set routes on the 98 t-nut pattern because you have more options in terms of the staggering locations and the higher quantity of t-nuts—the Atomik standard for bouldering walls to achieve maximum options for route setting.
+Atomik recommends the 128-hole T-nut pattern (Staggered).
+It gives you T-nuts that are 6" apart, with each column of T-nuts staggering.
+Our reasoning for this density is that space is at a premium on a home bouldering wall since most are not very big.
+When route setting on the standard 72-pattern, you will find significant space gaps between holds.
+It is easier to set routes on the 128 T-nut patterns because you have more options regarding the staggering locations and the higher quantity of T-nuts—the Atomik standard for bouldering walls to achieve maximum options for route setting.

 Please note that standard framing of 16"-on-center will not work for this layout; the vertical row of t-nuts at 32" will be blocked by the stud.
 Framing this wall at 12"-on-center instead adds just one extra stud to the wall and will work with all of the t-nuts.

 128-t-nut System Walls use a 6" grid pattern.
 System walls need to be symmetrical with a tight T-nut spacing for most options to overlap paths.
 This 128 T-nut grid pattern makes setting up repeating holds/moves easy.